Quasiprobability Thermodynamic Uncertainty Relation

 It can be computed from the moment generating function $\Gen_t(\lambda,\Delta t)$ as $\langle (\Delta X)^n\rangle_{t,t+\Delta t}=(-i\partial_\lambda)^n\Gen_t(\lambda,\Delta t)|_{\lambda=0}$, where $\Gen_t(\lambda,\Delta t)$ is defined as

 Theoretical studies have revealed that the moment generating function can be directly measured by devising an interferometric scheme~\cite{lostaglio2023kirkwood,gherardini2024quasiprobabilities}, which has been experimentally realized for $X=H$~\cite{hernandez2024interferometry}.
 Thus, $\langle (\Delta X)^n\rangle_{t,t+\Delta t}$ is not only theoretically but also practically a reasonable measure of the dynamical fluctuation in a quantum object $X$.
-Additionally, as shown in End Matter, $\Gen_t(\lambda,\Delta t)$ can be obtained by appropriately ``quantizing'' the classical counterpart.
+Additionally, as shown in Supplemental Material~\cite{smArxiv}, $\Gen_t(\lambda,\Delta t)$ can be obtained by appropriately ``quantizing'' the classical counterpart.

 We further define the short-time moments $m_X^{(n)}(t)$ by $m_X^{(n)}(t)\coloneqq \lim_{\Delta t \to 0}\langle (\Delta X)^n\rangle_{t,t+\Delta t}/\Delta t$.
 We write $m_X^{(2)}(t)$ simply as $m_X(t)$ and call it the short-time fluctuation of $X$ because the case $n=2$ will be of the most importance due to its direct connection to the variance, $m_X^{(2)}(t)=\lim_{\Delta t\to0}\mathrm{Var}(\Delta X)/\Delta t$, where $\mathrm{Var}(\Delta X)\coloneqq \langle(\Delta X)^2\rangle_{t,t+\Delta t}-(\langle\Delta X\rangle_{t,t+\Delta t})^2$.
 The limit is always well defined because the TMH quasiprobability is expanded as $q(y,t+\Delta t;x,t)=\delta_{xy}p(x,t)+ T_{yx}\big(\rho(t)\big)\Delta t + O(\Delta t^2)$ with